-Physics 141 is the first part of a two-semester series in general physics.
 The purpose of this class is to give you a deep understanding of the fundamental principles that govern physical systems, how they may be used to accurately predict the behavior of objects when they interact with their environment, and how these simple principles lead to more complex phenomena.
-Topics will include acceleration, force, Newton's laws of motion, drag, friction, gravity, momentum, energy, torque, equilibrium, thermodynamics, fluids.
+Topics will include acceleration, force, Newton's laws of motion, friction, gravity, momentum, energy, torque, elasticity, fluids, gases, and thermodynamics.
 Besides the physics concepts themselves, this course is also designed to develop your general ability to think analytically and converse about physical systems.
-This course is calculus-based and is recommended for chemistry and zoology majors.
-It also satisfies the requirements of medical and dental schools.